Skip to content

 Almost every messy agency file fails in the same three areas.
 Knowing which one you’re in tells us where to start.

-• Gross-vs-net is wrong
+Gross-vs-net is wrong

 Pass-through media booked as revenue.

-• Project margin is invisible
+Project margin is invisible

 No client-level or engagement-level P&L.

-The fix: Class or Customer tracking configured for every client and project, time tracking integrated to QuickBooks so labor cost allocates correctly, project-level P&L produced monthly with utilization, realization, and gross margin by engagement.
+Generic bookkeeping shows total agency revenue and total expenses with no separation by client or project.
+You can’t see which clients are profitable, which projects bled labor, which retainers are underwater — so pricing, staffing, and client-firing decisions run on intuition.
+The fix is Class or Customer tracking for every client and project, time tracking integrated to QuickBooks so labor cost allocates correctly, and project-level P&L produced monthly with utilization, realization, and gross margin by engagement.
+Most agencies discover on first honest reporting that one or two large clients are losing money.

-• Freelancer and FX complexity is unmanaged
+Freelancer & FX complexity is unmanaged

 1099 sprawl and currency exposure.

-Who we serve
+§Who we serve

 Agencies in every flavor.